 Ocean plastics have become pervasive in imagery promoting environmental activism.
-Single use plastics are a particular target of individual change.
-Bans on plastic bags and straws is now common in many countries, and there is growing awareness of microplastics from fashion.
+Single use plastics are a particularly successful target for individual change.
+Bans on plastic bags and straws are now common in many countries, and there is growing awareness of microplastics pollution from our clothing, swimmers and sports equipment.
 Women are making even more intimate changes and have started the “environmenstrual” movement towards #plasticfreeperiods.
-This project examines this movement in practice and online, exploring the roles of diverse young women in climate justice.
+This project examines these movements in practice and online, exploring the roles of sport and women in reducing plastic pollution.

-Participation in ocean lifestyle sports and beach cultures is growing.
-The role of oceans and ‘blue spaces’ in human health and wellbeing is well known, and more people are taking up sports that immerse them in water, or even simply coastal atmospheres.
-The growth in crowds is leading to tensions over who has authority over cultures in the water, on the beach, and in policy and management practices.
-This project engages in the cultural politics of surfing and ocean swimming, within the broader context of settler-colonial and multicultural communities.
+Participation in ocean and coastal activities and cultures, like swimming, surfing and sailing, is growing.
+The role of oceans and ‘bluespaces’ in human health and wellbeing is well known, and more people are taking up activities that immerse them in water, or even simply coastal atmospheres.
+At the same time, the pandemic has seen migration to coastal areas from cities, leading to changing coastal populations and demographics.
+The associated growth in crowds at surfbreaks and beaches is leading to tensions over who has authority over coastal cultures and in policy and management practices.
+This project engages in the cultural politics of surfing and ocean swimming, within the broader context of settler-colonial and multicultural politics.

-Beaches, coasts and oceans are common themes and settings through Australian literature.
-Moving Oceans continues to develop existing projects with AustLit, Australia’s online literary bibliography.
-The two projects – Waves of Fiction and Wild Swimming – focus on literary representations of ocean lifestyle sports in fiction, poetry, memoir and essays.
-You can access these collections through AustLit subscribers, which includes many libraries, including the National Library of Australia.
+Beaches, coasts and oceans are common themes and settings throughout Australian literature.
+Moving Oceans continues to work with AustLit, Australia’s online literary bibliography.
+Two key projects – Waves of Fiction and Swimming Wild – focus on literary representations of surfing and outdoor swimming in Australian fiction, poetry, memoir and essays.
+You can access these online collections through AustLit subscriptions (e.g. the National Library of Australia).